bloominstituteoftechnology/node-auth1-project/README.md

 ### After we cover the lecture on **sessions** and **cookies**, use them to keep a record of logged in users across requests.

+## Workflow: Authentication with __cookies__ and __sessions__

+- client sends credentials.
+- server verify credentials.
+- server creates a session for the client.
+- server produces and sends back cookie.
+- client stores the cookie.
+- client sends cookie on every request.
+- server verifies that cookie is valid.
+- server provides access to resource.

 ## Stretch Problem